ExpertSupport/doc-workflow/installations.md

 Node.js is a Javascript interpreter.
 It enables you to run JS programs locally on your workstation.

-npm is the Node Package Manager.
+`npm` is the Node Package Manager.
 It enables easy installation of pre-packaged programs.
-In particular, it is used to install a local copy of Angular.
+In particular, it is used to install the dependencies for your local copy of Angular.

 * Go to [the npm installation page](https://www.npmjs.com/get-npm?utm_source=house&utm_medium=homepage&utm_campaign=free%20orgs&utm_term=Install%20npm)
-* Follow the directions on that page
+* Follow the directions on that page.

 ### (Mac only) Install HomeBrew